Frequently Asked Questions

 - Organic Acid Disorders

-How Will I Learn of My Baby's Test Results?
+How Can I Find Out My Baby's Test Results?

-The results of the tests are sent directly to your baby's doctor and the hospital where your baby was born.
+The results of the tests are sent to your baby's doctor and the hospital where your baby was born.
 You can ask about the results when you take your baby in for a regular check-up.
-Generally, parents are notified only if retesting or further testing is needed.
-If your baby's doctor asks you to bring your baby in for retesting, do so as soon as possible.
+Generally, parents are notified only if more testing is needed.
+If your baby's doctor asks you to bring your baby in for more testing, do so as soon as possible.
 Even if your baby's screening test is normal, there are many disorders for which the Alabama Newborn Screening Program does not test.
 It is very important for your baby to have regular check-ups and good medical care.